The Delaware Department of State is accepting applications for the Spring 2024 Internship Term. Apply Now! More Info

 Overseeing all of Delaware's Pardons, Reprieves, Commutations of Sentence, and Executive Clemency.

-A pardon is an act of executive grace that completely eliminates all consequences of a conviction.
-However, a pardon does not remove the record of conviction.
-A pardon removes any further punishment and restores civil rights.
+A pardon is an act of executive grace.
+Except as otherwise provided by the Delaware Constitution, or expressly by any provision of the Delaware Code or any court rule, an unconditional pardon fully restores all civil rights to the person pardoned.
+Such civil rights include, but are not limited to, the right to vote, the right to serve on a jury if selected, the right to purchase or possess deadly weapons, and the right to seek and hold public office.
 A pardon does not remove the historical fact of the conviction from the state’s official arrest and conviction records; it simply adds to the record that a pardon has been granted.
-To remove the historical fact of a conviction, you must apply for an expungement after a pardon has been granted for the conviction.
+Please be advised that the Governor has the authority to place lawful conditions upon the granting of a pardon.
+To remove the historical fact of a conviction, you may be able to apply for an expungement after a pardon has been granted for the conviction.

 PLEASE READ THIS SECTION CAREFULLY BEFORE PROCEEDING: